 Most of the universities will consider GRE/TOEFL score rather than academics.
 Admission committees consider standardized exams to make comparisons among applicants from different countries and different universities.
-Therefore if you have a low academic percentage, it is essential having good test scores.
-Some of the universities like University of Cincinnati will consider strong academic percentage of a student rather than his GRE/TOEFL scores.
+Therefore, if you have a low academic percentage, it is essential having good test scores – be it through self-study or through online TOEFL coaching.
+Some of the universities like the University of Cincinnati will consider the strong academic percentage of a student rather than these GRE/TOEFL scores.

 I have given GRE twice, so when I take a screenshot of the scorecard both my scores are being seen.
 What shall I do?

 It is alright, they will take the best scores.
 Also ensure that ETS sends the higher score to the universities.

 The Ohio State University mentions that we need 155 in verbal as minimum and I have 153.
 Does that mean I will not be considered or what?

 This is very university specific – for example, CMU says that in TOEFL you need 25 in every section and students with less than that also get in.
 If your overall score is fine, they are not that strict usually.
 They become strict if there are way too many applicants in the pool and they don’t have time to read all SOPs and LORs; then they follow it diligently.
 I would still say email/call the college and inquire if it is a hard limit or there are chances.
 It should be ok to apply if you’re close to the cutoff.

 I have sent scores to four universities during my TOEFL exam to the industrial engineering department in September.
 Now I have created my application and submitted for those university.
 So am I required to send TOEFL scores again to those four universities?